Platform

 Keep the hosted workflow and the working copy aligned.

-The strongest AetherFS products are clear about which surface the user should use, where the source comes from, what the session is allowed to do, and when a checkpoint or commit should happen.
+Good products make the flow obvious: where work starts, which surface to use, what a session is allowed to do, and when a checkpoint or commit makes sense.

 • Sessions are the primary unit of work.